TheJrock/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [x] Proper use of Markdown
+- [x] Proper use of Markdown - I have been practicing my markdown as I've never used it before:)
-- [ ] A concise and compelling elevator pitch
+- [ ] A concise and compelling elevator pitch - I wrote my elevator pitch (still working on catching an elevator with Steve Jobs)
 - [ ] Description of key features
 - [ ] Description of how you will use each technology
 - [ ] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+I love boardgames!
+Do you love boardgames?
+No?
+Oh.
+Well I've been having a difficult time finding others who want to play boardgames.

 ### Design